Charlevoix et retour: un jour sur la route qui longe le fleuve

 Charlevoix in autumn: the colors that made the region famous.
 Photo: Unsplash

 Baie-Saint-Paul is the artistic capital of Charlevoix.
-There are dozens of galleries.
-The artists who have chosen to settle here have transformed this town of 7,000 inhabitants into one of the most active cultural centers in the province.
+The galleries number in the dozens.
+The artists who chose to settle there have transformed this town of 7,000 inhabitants into one of the most active cultural centers in the province.

 Walk down the main street.
-Galleries generally open around 10 AM.
+Galleries usually open around 10 a.m.
 Some have accessible works, others are more specialized.
-The goal isn't to buy.
-It's to understand why so many artists have chosen this landscape.
+The goal is not to buy.
+It's to understand why so many artists chose this landscape.

-Coffee in Baie-Saint-Paul: several interesting places in the center.
-Take a break before getting back on the road heading east.
+Coffee in Baie-Saint-Paul: several interesting spots in the center.
+Take time for a break before continuing east.

-La Malbaie is the main town in Charlevoix.
-It has a view of the river, which widens here to resemble an inland sea.
-The Manoir Richelieu has dominated the shore for a century.
-You don't need to stay there to appreciate its terrace at lunchtime.
+La Malbaie is the main town of Charlevoix.
+It has a view of the river that widens here until it looks like an inland sea.
+The Manoir Richelieu has overlooked the shore for a century.
+You don’t need to stay there to enjoy the terrace at noon.

-Lunch in La Malbaie deserves a table with a view.
+Lunch in La Malbaie deserves choosing a table with a view.
 Charlevoix products: cheeses, cured meats, plateau vegetables, local lamb.
-Charlevoix cuisine is one of the best regional cuisines in Quebec, and it tastes best on-site.
+Charlevoix cuisine is one of Quebec’s best regional cuisines, and it tastes better on site.

-The return via Chemin des Crans, 3 PM
+Return via the Chemin des Crans, 3 p.m.

-For the return, take the road that climbs into the Charlevoix plateau instead of staying on Route 138.
+For the return, take the road that climbs the Charlevoix plateau rather than staying on the 138.
 The views of the river from the heights are different from those at the roadside.
 Wider, more impressive.

-Pass through Saint-Urbain if you have time.
-Parc des Hautes-Gorges, about twenty minutes north, is one of the wildest landscapes accessible by car in Quebec.
+Stop by Saint-Urbain if you have time.
+The Hautes-Gorges park, about twenty minutes north, is one of the wildest landscapes accessible by car in Quebec.
 Even a quick stop at the entrance is worth the detour.

-Return to Quebec City around 6:30 PM.
-Last drink at Carrera Café if the day has left you with something.
+Return to Quebec City around 6:30 p.m.
+Last drink at Carrera Café if the day still left you something.
 Or continue in the neighborhood.
-Charlevoix will have stayed with you.
+Charlevoix will have stayed with you somewhere.

-Spectacular sunset over the St. Lawrence from the heights of Charlevoix, red and orange sky
+Spectacular sunset over the Saint Lawrence from the heights of Charlevoix, red and orange sky

 The return from Charlevoix: sunsets that make up for the distance.
 Photo: Unsplash

-Espresso at 8 AM, evening drink upon return: Carrera Café is your base for all getaways from Quebec City.
+Departure espresso at 8 a.m., return drink in the evening: Carrera Café is your base for all getaways from Quebec City.

 FIND US